TorchLean: Formalizing Neural Networks in Lean: Related work

 \section{Related work}

 \textbf{Neural network verification (solver-based and bound-propagation).} Neural network verification is central in safety and robustness analysis \cite{kaulen20256th,li2025two,jiabstract,chen2024verification}.
-Broadly, the literature spans (i) \emph{solver-based} methods such as Reluplex and Marabou \cite{katz2019marabou}, which encode verification problems as satisfiability/constraint queries, and (ii) \emph{abstract-interpretation / relaxation} methods such as IBP \cite{gowal2018ibp,moore2009introduction} and linear bound propagation (CROWN/DeepPoly and related abstractions) \cite{dvijotham2018dual,gehr2018ai2,raghunathan2018certified,singh2018fast,singh2019abstract,wang2018efficient,wong2018provable,zhang2018crown}.
+Broadly, the literature spans (i) \emph{solver-based} methods such as Reluplex and Marabou~\citep{katz2017reluplex,katz2019marabou}, which encode verification problems as satisfiability/constraint queries, and (ii) \emph{abstract-interpretation / relaxation} methods such as IBP \cite{gowal2018ibp,moore2009introduction} and linear bound propagation (CROWN/DeepPoly and related abstractions) \cite{dvijotham2018dual,gehr2018ai2,raghunathan2018certified,singh2018fast,singh2019abstract,wang2018efficient,wong2018provable,zhang2018crown}.
 These tools often operate on exported artifacts (ONNX/TorchScript/custom IRs) and therefore inherit an additional trust boundary at the export/interpretation step.
 This pipeline is standardized and stress-tested in VNN-COMP, where instances are packaged as an ONNX network together with a VNN-LIB property specification \cite{brix2024vnncomp,vnncompSite,vnnlibSite}, making the export/interface boundary an explicit part of the evaluation regime.

-\textbf{CROWN-family optimizers and certificate checking.} CROWN-family methods derive output bounds by propagating sound linear relaxations of nonlinearities and viewing the result through a dual objective; \(\alpha\)-CROWN~\citep{xu2021fast} tightens bounds by optimizing relaxation parameters, and \(\beta\)-CROWN integrates splitting/branch-and-bound to further tighten bounds~\cite{wang2021betacrown}. \TorchLean{} implements a Lean-native CROWN/LiRPA core over our shared op-tagged IR semantics (proved-sound IBP, a basic forward affine pass, and an objective-dependent backward/dual pass). {Reimplementing the full \(\alpha/\beta\)-CROWN optimization stack inside Lean including the parameter-optimization heuristics and branch-and-bound search is ongoing work.} When state-of-the-art tightness is needed, we instead treat external solvers as untrusted producers and check their exported bounds/certificates against the same IR semantics, keeping the trusted computing base to a small checker.
+\textbf{CROWN family optimizers and certificate checking.} CROWN family methods derive output bounds by propagating sound linear relaxations of nonlinearities and viewing the result through a dual objective; \(\alpha\)-CROWN~\citep{xu2021fast} tightens bounds by optimizing relaxation parameters, and \(\beta\)-CROWN integrates splitting/branch-and-bound to further tighten bounds~\cite{wang2021betacrown}. \TorchLean{} implements a Lean based CROWN/LiRPA core over our shared operator-tagged IR semantics (proved-sound IBP, a basic forward affine pass, and an objective-dependent backward/dual pass). {Reimplementing the full \(\alpha/\beta\)-CROWN optimization stack inside Lean including the parameter-optimization heuristics and branch-and-bound search is ongoing work.} When strongest current tightness is needed, we instead treat external solvers as untrusted producers and check their exported bounds/certificates against the same IR semantics, keeping the trusted computing base to a small checker.